belazr/JackieBlue/README.md

 # JackieBlue
 JackieBlue is a basic DLL injector made with the EasyWinHax library.

+It supports the injection methods:
+- LoadLibrary
-It supports LoadLibrary injections and manual mapping via shell code with CreateRemoteThread as the launch method.
+- Manual mapping via shell code

+and the following methods to launch the injection code in the target process:
+- Create thread
+- Hijack thread
+- Set windows hook
+- Hook NtUserBeginPaint
+- Queue user APC

-It is also able to unlink a module entry from a processes loader data table so it is harder to detect the injected DLL when using LoadLibrary injections.
+It is also able to unlink a module entry from a processes loader data table, so it is harder to detect the injected DLL when using LoadLibrary injections.
 For manual mapping no loader data table entry is created anyway.
+For further details regarding the launch methods see the included header files of the EasyWinHax library.
 The x64 binary is able to handle x86 as well as x64 targets.
 This project was created for personal use, learning purposes and fun.
 # Screenshot